-The Leadership and Multifaith Program (LAMP) is pleased to announce our fourth annual symposium, entitled "Religious & Scientific Perspectives on the Future of Life."
+The Leadership and Multifaith Program (LAMP) held its fourth annual symposium, entitled "Religious & Scientific Perspectives on the Future of Life" on February 17, 2018, at the Candler School of Theology at Emory University.
 This full-day event was organized in partnership with Georgia Tech Astrobiology and co-sponsored by Columbia Theological Seminary with support from Joel Cowan and from the Center of Theological Inquiry.
-The symposium aims to generate a multifaith discussion among scholars, clergy, community leaders, and students about science, spirituality, and the future of life on earth and elsewhere.
-Speakers will address this theme from diverse disciplinary perspectives, including cognitive science, religious studies, ecology, ecotheology, ethics, and astrobiology.
-The symposium will be held on February 17, 2018, at the Candler School of Theology at Emory University.
-Lunch is included, and a short reception will follow the final session.
-This event is free and open to the public.
-Registration is required.
+The symposium aimed to generate a multifaith discussion among scholars, clergy, community leaders, and students about science, spirituality, and the future of life on earth and elsewhere.
+Speakers addressed this theme from diverse disciplinary perspectives, including cognitive science, religious studies, ecology, ecotheology, ethics, and astrobiology.

 Speaker: Arri Eisen (Emory University), “What Happens When You Mix Monks, Nuns, and Scientists?
 The Emory Tibet Science Initiative”

 Session 1: Life of the Mind-Body-Spirit (10:45 A.M. -12:15 P.M.)

 - Jennifer Mascaro (Emory), "Compassion Training and the Biology of Interconnectedness"

 - Cara Rock-Singer (Cornell University), "God's Immodest Witness and Ritual Technologies for Creating Jewish Life"